 2021 October 22 4 min read

 Crysis and flu - What do we need to know about it?
 And what is the solution against them?
 Well, the common cold remains a significant burden on society, 95 percent of which is caused by viruses.
-I bring this up because one of the main problems with colds and flu is not the illness itself, but the many ways we try to treat them.
-These so-called solutions very often make use of our immune system, which can prolong or make our illness worse if we catch a cold or the flu.
+I bring this up because one of the main problems with colds and flu is not the disease itself, but the many ways we try to treat them.
+These so-called solutions very often use our immune system, which can prolong or make our illness worse if we catch a cold or the flu.

 Everyone should be aware by now that antibiotics do not kill viruses.
 Despite this, more than 90 percent of antibiotics are used inappropriately, because they are unfortunately often prescribed for viral diseases.